-Today's Date: Date of Status Information Letter: Last Name: First Name: Last 4 SSN: following to determine the failure was not "knowing": nuirements to register?
-Yes No : circumstances: the requirements to register?
-Please provide a date: on Letter indicate that Selective Service sent letters to 18 and 26 and did not receive a response?
-Yes nents or written statements from others you may h t knowingly fail to register. ave that you Please answer each of the e following to determine the failure was not "willful !": Did you have the mental ca apacity to choose whether or not to register and decide e not to register?
-What actions, if any, did y ou take upon learning of the requirements to register?
-Customer Signature: Date: So outhern Indiana Works Staff Complete Below Please check if in agreemen nt: I have determined th at the individual listed above did not "knowingly" fail to register I have determined th at the individual listed above did not "willfully" failed to register. for Selective Service and i at the individual listed above knowingly and/or willful s being denied WIOA services.
-He has been informed n given information of available grievance procedure d of this Staff Signature: Da ate:
+Today's Date: Date of Status Information Letter: Last Name: First Name: Last 4 SSN: lowing to determine the failure was not "knowing": rements to register?
+Yes No • • reumstances: When did you learn about the e requirements to register?
+Please provide a date: Letter indicate that Selective Service sent letters to you where you and 26 and did not receive a response?
+Yes No Please provide any docume believe shows you did not k ents or written statements from others you may have that you knowingly fail to register.
+Please answer each of the fo ollowing to determine the failure was not "willful": Did you have the mental capa Yes No acity to choose whether or not to register and decide not to register?
+What actions, if any, did you take upon learning of the requirements to register?
+Customer Signature: Date: Sour thern Indiana Works Staff Complete Below Please check if in agreement: I have determined that the individual listed above did not "knowingly" fail to register I have determined that the individual listed above did not "willfully" failed to register. for Selective Service and is b the individual listed above knowingly and/or willfully failed to register being denied WIOA services.
+He has been informed of this given information of available grievance procedures.
+Staff Signature: Date: Printed Name: